 Thus, eligible nonpublic banks must adopt FIN 48 for Call Report purposes for annual periods beginning after December 15, 2008, based on their respective fiscal years.
 For example, an eligible nonpublic bank with a calendar year fiscal year must adopt FIN 48 as of January 1, 2009, but is not required to reflect the effect of its adoption of FIN 48 for Call Report purposes until it prepares its Call Report for the December 31, 2009, report date.
-An eligible nonpublic bank that applied the recognition and measurement provisions of FIN 48 in its Call Reports for 2007 report dates can either: (a) choose not to adopt the effective date deferral and continue to apply FIN 48 in its Call Reports going forward; or (b) choose to adopt the effective date deferral and its December 2007 Call Report should have been prepared without reflecting the application of FIN 48.
+An eligible nonpublic bank that applied the recognition and measurement provisions of FIN 48 in its Call Report gore dates can either: (a) choose not to adopt the effective date deferral and continue to apply FIN 48 in its Call Reports going forward; or (b) choose to adopt the effective date deferral and its December 2007 Call Report should have been prepared without reflecting the application of FIN 48.
 As noted above, a nonpublic bank that is a subsidiary of a public company does not meet the eligibility conditions for the deferral of the effective date of FIN 48 and at present should be preparing its Call Reports in accordance with FIN 48.

-One-Time Assessment Credit and Revisions to the Deposit Insurance Assessment Collection Process
+One-Time Assessment Credit and Regular Quarterly Deposit Insurance Assessments